karmab/kcli-ztp/docs/index.rst

 -  Check */root/install-config.yaml* which is the main asset to be used when deploying Openshift:

    -  It contains initial information but we will make it evolve with each section until deploying.
-   -  Check the section containing credential information for your masters and the replicas attribute.
+   -  Check the section containing credential information for your ctlplanes and the replicas attribute.
 We would define information from workers using the same pattern( and specifying worker as *role*)
    -  Revisit this file at the end of each section to see the modifications done.

 Virtual Masters preparation